DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ## Project Objective

-This Data Analyst project focuses on cluster analysis of a dataset relating to Bribery Reports in India between 2015 to 2022, which can be found on this Kaggle link.
+This data analysis project focuses on cluster analysis using Python queries.
+The dataset relates to Bribery Reports in India between 2015 to 2022, which can be found on this Kaggle link.

 ## Bribery